raseels-repos/golang-saas-starter-kit/README.md

 There is a `docker-compose` file that knows how to build and run all the services.
 Each service has its own a `dockerfile`.

-Before using `docker-compose`, you need to copy `sample.env_docker_compose` to `.env_docker_compose` that docker will use.
+Before using `docker-compose`, you need to copy `configs/sample.env_docker_compose` to `.env_docker_compose` that docker will use.
 When you run `docker-compose up` it will run all the services including the main.go file for each Go service.
 The following services will run:
 - web-api
 - web-app